Trebor-Huang/forest/README.md

-This is a delinked fork of [Jon Sterling's forest](https://github.com/jonsterling/forest).
+This originates from a delinked fork of [Jon Sterling's forest](https://github.com/jonsterling/forest).

+# Organizing of contents

+Mostly it follows Sterling's organization.
+But sometimes there will be blogpost-like content, or otherwise more traditional stuff.
+They are not divided or embedded elsewhere.
+These contents will use a more traditional table of contents (`headertoc: true`).

+# Commandline tool

+`tree` is a python 3 script for misc purposes.
+It's not finished yet.

+# Build

 Requirements: